andydrizen/UIViewRecorder/README.md

 recorder.stop()
 ```

-## In your Objective C code
+## In your Objective-C code

-Before start, make sure your `UIViewRecorder` code has been properly integrated in your Objective C project.
-Refeer to official Apple guide [Swift and Objective-C in the Same Project](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html#//apple_ref/doc/uid/TP40014216-CH10-XID_75) section *Importing Swift into Objective-C*.
+Before you start, make sure your `UIViewRecorder` code has been properly integrated in your Objective-C project.
+Refer to official Apple guide [Swift and Objective-C in the Same Project](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html#//apple_ref/doc/uid/TP40014216-CH10-XID_75) section *Importing Swift into Objective-C*.

 Create an instance of Recorder and set the view that you wish to record: